maryi/CSCW-Project/Project report/ReportDocument.md

 *Turnover*: refers to the stability of the participant makeup of a given collaboration, or the rapidity of participants entering or leaving the collaboration.

+While some of the MoCA framwork descriptors are familar in CSCW, a number of the descriptors are new.
+MoCA add the a descriptor for the social structure of participants via the communities of practice descriptor; the novelty of the work itself through the nascence descriptor; participants' commitment or functional imperative to the work, through the planned permanence descriptor; and group dynamics and variability, through the turnover descriptor.

 ### 2. Affordances of collaborative technologies
 The notion of affordances is useful in defining how users interpret and make use of artifacts in the world.
 Salomon **WHO IS THIS? -ADD REFERENCE** defines the term affordance as *“the perceived and actual properties of a thing, primarily those functional properties that determine just how the thing could possibly be used”* (Pea, 1993, p.
 51).